donkeyxote/djangle/README.md

     $ python3 manage.py runserver

-## instructions for sending asynchronous mails:
+## instructions for subscriptions' mail service:

 **big fat warning:**
 > django database is used as message queue: moving to other message brokers (e.g. redditmq) is highly recommended for